Advanced Placement Program®

-The College Board's Advanced Placement (AP) Program is an opportunity for GHS students to pursue college-level studies while still in high school and to receive college credits by scoring well on the AP examinations.
+The College Board's Advanced Placement (AP) Program® is an opportunity for GHS students to pursue college-level studies while still in high school and to earn college credits by scoring well on the AP examinations.

 Students are members of the AP Society when they are enrolled in at least one AP course.
 Members can achieve the following status levels:

 - Novice (a person who is new to a set of circumstances; a beginner): One AP course.

 - Luminary (a person who has attained a high reputation or is an inspiration to others): Two AP courses.

 - Sage (a wise and experienced person): Three AP courses.

 - Savant (a person of profound or extensive learning): Four AP courses.